FRosner/cluster-broccoli/README.md

 ### Web UI

 Cluster Broccoli comes with a minimalistic web user interface.
 It allows you to create, destroy, start and stop your instances based on a set of predefined templates.
-Please consult the documenation for a [detailed description of the Web UI](https://github.com/FRosner/cluster-broccoli/wiki/Web-UI).
+Please consult the documentation for a [detailed description of the Web UI](https://github.com/FRosner/cluster-broccoli/wiki/Web-UI).

 ![image](https://cloud.githubusercontent.com/assets/3427394/18438860/6159e5f0-7903-11e6-9a59-b4ba0c884a50.png)